MMZK1526/Haskell-RM/README.md

 ```

 By default, it shows 20 steps at a time.
 We can either press enter to show the next 20 steps, or enter `quit` to jump to the final result.
 The  of steps per output is configuable, see [Usage](#Usage) for the details (as well as more options).

+Note that when the show-step option is enabled, the simulator does not conduct the check on infinite loops.

 ### Syntax